wlmiller/HaskellRoguelike/README.md

 Launch the resulting compiled file.

 ### Gameplay
 The current goal is to kill all of the enemies (`%`) on the level (by walking over them).
-The exit (`<`) is lcked until all enemies are cleared.
+The exit (`<`) is locked until all enemies are cleared.
 There is an enemy count at the bottom of the terminal.

 ### Game display
 Below are listed the characters which are displayed on the screen and what they represent: